Business Structures for Locator & Pages

-Find the your account structure for Locator & Pages
+Find the best structure for your Locator & Pages

-This article serves as a starting point to understand why, in certain cases, a distinct account structure is needed when using Locator & Pages.
+This article serves as a starting point to understand why, in certain cases, a distinct business structure is needed when using Locator & Pages.
 Some common use cases are described.

-Why accounts are important for Locator & Pages
+Why businesses are important for Locator & Pages

-Although accounts will not necessarily be reflected to an end-user when entering a Locator, they are the foundation on which any Locator is built on.
+Although businesses will not necessarily be reflected to an end-user when entering a Locator, they are the foundation on which any Locator is built on.

-Accounts are the objects in which Locations are nested in the Uberall database.
+Businesses are the objects in which Locations are nested in the Uberall database.
 Therefore they are the best way to structure Locations in a way to fulfill a customer's use case.
-You can have one account hosting all Locations, or you have one account per Location - or any scenario in between.
+You can have one business hosting all Locations, or you have one business per Location - or any scenario in between.

-The Locator & Pages product also benefits from the possibility to have various accounts, since it is possible to subscribe one or multiple accounts to one Locator.
+The Locator & Pages product also benefits from the possibility to have various businesses, since it is possible to subscribe one or multiple businesses to one Locator.

-Within the Locator Implementation, you will have the opportunity to discuss your needs regarding a distinct account structure with your Customer Operations Manager.
+Within the Locator Implementation, you will have the opportunity to discuss your needs regarding a distinct business structure with your Customer Operations Manager.

 Conception and Setup